tayapro/wizy/README.md

   <img src="assets/images/readme/f08_mobile.png" width="151" alt="game page mobile view image"/>
 </p>

+In the top right corner of the header, users can see their name's first letter displayed as an icon (this applies to all screen sizes).

 On the Game page, the user's `Username` and `Complexity` records in localStorage are preset based on previous steps.
 The chosen word is randomly selected according to the complexity level.